 Voice AI wrappers serve a purpose for agencies testing the market or operating at minimal scale.
 However, the compounding costs, dependency risks, and feature limitations make native platforms the better choice for agencies building sustainable voice AI businesses.

-Trillet's white-label platform offers agencies $0.09/minute pricing, exclusive features like honeypot detection and multi-agent Crews, and zero dependency on third-party providers.
+Trillet's white-label voice AI platform offers agencies competitive $0.12/minute pricing, exclusive features like honeypot detection and multi-agent Crews, and zero dependency on third-party providers.
 For agencies serious about voice AI, native technology beats aggregated infrastructure.

 Explore Trillet White-Label pricing and features, or compare platforms in our voice AI wrapper vs native platform analysis.